How To Do A Base Run: Complete Guide

 How often do you do base training runs?
 What keeps you motivated to do them?
 Comment with your base run tips below, and tag Runstreet on Instagram to get cheered on in your training.👋

-Related Posts: 10 Long Run Tips from a Run Coach, Interval Training for Beginners, 5 Running Workouts to Get Faster
+Related Posts: How to Do a Tempo Run, Interval Training for Beginners, 5 Running Workouts to Get Faster

 Marnie Kunz is a NASM-certified personal trainer and USATF- and RRCA-certified running coach based in Brooklyn, NY.
 Marnie likes helping people get and stay active to enjoy a better quality of life.
 When she’s not doing fitness things, Marnie enjoys exploring with her dog, a mischievous rescue Akita.